-Underpinning Philosophy: Lisa’s approach Psychoanalytic in nature, which is an in-depth, non-directive talking therapy.
-Depending on the needs of her clients, her approach is flexible given her experience in Counselling and different types of Psychotherapy.
-Her approach is built on a trusting therapeutic relationship where emotional conflicts and inner struggles are worked through in a strictly confidential, and non - judgmental space.
+Underpinning Philosophy: Lisa believes that each client is unique and so therefore she uses a range of different approaches such as CBT or short-term counselling depending on the clients needs.
+Her main approach however is Psychoanalytic, an in-depth, non-directive and at times intensive, talking therapy.
+The approach is built on a trusting therapeutic relationship where emotional conflicts and inner struggles are worked through in a strictly confidential, and non-judgemental space.
 Psychoanalytic Psychotherapy offers to treat both the distress, as well as the underlying sources of that distress, which are often at times unknown to the person.
-It works with patterns of thinking, feeling, coping and relating which the client has developed throughout their life, and which are often at times uncommunicative and outside of awareness.
+It works with patterns of thinking, feeling, coping, and relating which the client has developed throughout their life, and which are often at times uncommunicative and outside of awareness.
 Using the method of ‘free association’ the client is encouraged to speak about anything that comes into their mind, no matter how unimportant or frightening they make think it is.
 Both the Psychotherapist and the client work together to develop insight and an understanding into oneself, which results in underlying issues being brought to attention.
-In turn, this enables the client to learn and understand what motivates current behaviors, outlooks and emotional turmoil’s they may be experiencing in their lives.
+In turn, this enables the client to learn and understand what motivates current behaviours, outlooks, and emotional turmoil’s they may be experiencing in their lives.